 New Materials, Better Batteries

 - Lithium-sulfur batteries.
-Scientists at Monash University in Australia have developed a lithium-sulfur battery with the potential to double the range of an electric vehicle or power a cell phone for up to five days, on a single charge, compared to standard lithium ion batteries.
-“Such batteries are extremely low-cost to manufacture, using water-based processes, and can lead to significant reductions in environmentally hazardous waste,” states lead researcher Matthew Hill.
+Scientists at Monash University in Australia have developed a lithium-sulfur battery with the potential to double the range of an electric vehicle or power a cell phone for up to five days, on a single charge, compared to standard lithium-ion batteries.
+“These batteries are also extremely low-cost to manufacture, using water-based processes, and can lead to significant reductions in environmentally hazardous waste,” states lead researcher Matthew Hill.

 - Lithium-silicon batteries.
-This alternative type of lithium ion battery uses silicon for the anode, instead of graphite, boosting battery performance by up to 40% compared to standard lithium ion batteries.
+This alternative type of lithium-ion battery uses silicon, a plentiful and inexpensive material, for the anode, instead of graphite, boosting battery performance by up to 40% compared to standard lithium-ion batteries.
 Silanano is a technology start-up company that is commercializing this product, with significant investment from major automotive companies such as BMW.

-- Aqueous batteries.
-These batteries contain water-based electrolytes that are nonflammable and nontoxic, but historically have been unable to hold enough charge to be effective.
-However, researchers at Johns Hopkins University Applied Physics Laboratory have created a lithium salt-polymer electrolyte that can triple the electric potential of aqueous batteries from around 1.2 volts to 4 volts, which is comparable with commercial lithium ion batteries.
-Because these batteries are also flexible and highly durable, they could be incorporated into fabrics or wearable electronics.
+Aqueous batteries, for example, rely on water-based electrolytes that are nonflammable and nontoxic, but historically have been unable to hold enough charge to be effective.
+However, researchers at Johns Hopkins University Applied Physics Laboratory have created a lithium salt-polymer electrolyte that can triple the electric potential of aqueous batteries from around 1.2 volts to 4 volts, which is comparable with commercial lithium-ion batteries.
+Because these batteries are also flexible and very durable, they could also be incorporated into fabrics or wearable electronics.

 Moving Beyond Lithium

-These and other R&D advancements will help meet both industrial and consumer demands for more powerful, longer-lasting, and safer next-generation batteries to power our energy needs in the future.
-For example, improved battery power and storage capacity in manufacturing facilities can limit the need for fossil fuel sources, improve equipment/automation efficiency and worker safety, and reduce overall operational costs—making companies more competitive in the global economy.
+These and other R&D advancements will help meet both industrial and consumer demands for more powerful, longer-lasting and safer next-generation batteries to power our energy needs in the future.